4.12 Evaluation of Faculty

 4.12.4.1.3 Elective Evaluation

-An individual in a tenure-eligible position may present a written request to the chair or dean at any time asking that a written evaluation of the individual's progress be conducted by the chair, by an appropriate personnel committee, or by the dean.
+An individual in a tenure-eligible position may present a written request to the chair or dean at any time asking that a written evaluation of the individual's progress be conducted by the chair, by an appropriate committee, or by the dean.
 The results of the evaluation will be made available to the faculty member by the end of the following semester.

 4.12.4.2 EVALUATION OF TENURE-ELIGIBLE FACULTY

-Major formal evaluations for tenure-eligible faculty normally occur in the second and fourth tenure-eligible years of a tenure-eligible notice appointment, as specified in planning unit and/or school policies and procedures.
+Major formal evaluations for tenure-eligible faculty normally occur in the second and fourth tenure-eligible years of a tenure-eligible notice position as specified in the Procedures for Formal Review, File Preparation and Presentation.
 The tenure review normally occurs in the sixth year.
 When a faculty member comes to the College with credit for prior experience, the major formal review takes place at the mid-point of the stipulated tenure-eligible period.
-Departures from the above timetables providing more or less frequent formal reviews must be proposed by the planning unit and/or school and approved by the dean and provost & vice president for academic affairs.
+Departures from the above timetables providing more or less frequent formal reviews must be proposed by the department and/or school and approved by the Dean and Provost & Vice President for Academic Affairs.

 4.12.4.2.1 Criteria for Major Formal Evaluations of Tenure-Eligible Faculty